Demand Victorian Government action on Albert Park botulism outbreak

 Since mid-December, 2024, dead ducks and other waterbirds - including at least 2 black swans - have been appearing daily on the lake surface, along with fish of all sizes.

 Park users have the traumatic task of seeking help when they find dying birds, usually limp and paralysed, close to an edge of the lake.
-Especially those who visit at dawn or evenings, when help is hard to find.
+Especially those who visit at dawn or evenings in summer, when after-hours help is hard to find.

 Thankfully, there have been a couple of successful saves due to park users calling help.